Graham Henderson - Our Chief Executive

 Laurent La Bouchardiere

 Laurent is both British and French.
-Laurent is studying for his MBA at London Business School.
+He became involved with the Foundation whilst he was working for his MBA at London Business School.
 Prior to LBS, he worked for Centrica, the UK’s largest energy supplier, on the development of their renewable energy business.
 Prior to that, Laurent worked for KPMG in London for four years, where he worked in their Transactions & Restructuring practice advising clients in a wide range of industry sectors.
 He holds a degree in Economics from the University of St. Andrews.
 Laurent brings significant financial and business expertise as well as strong interests in Anglo-French cultural exchange and non-profit board governance.

 Nauman Akbar Mangi (Finance Trustee)